justinhunt/moodle-block_joingroup/README.md

 - Company
 - School

-Finally, visit your site's *Site administration -> Plugins -> Blocks -> Manage Blocks" and enable "Join Group"*
+Finally, visit your site's *Site administration -> Plugins -> Blocks -> Manage Blocks* and enable "Join Group"

 ## Adding the Block to a Course